 Set A’s revision field to a new unique number.

-In contrast, if A does have immediately derived property list classes or property list, H5P__register():
+In contrast, if A does have immediately derived property list classes or property lists, H5P__register():

 Calls H5P__copy_pclass() (see above) to duplicate A – call this copy A-Prime.

 Calls H5P__register_real() (see above) to create the new property and insert it into A-Prime.